Nannakaroliina/PWP/README.md

 - flask-jwt-extended for JSON Web Token based authentication
 - pytest for testing
 - pytest-cov for coverage report
+- requests lib to make aws post calls
+- gunicorn for WSGI HTTP Server (project is deployed in heroku)
+- alembic & Flask-Migrate for database migration (deployment version uses postgresql db instead of sqlite3)
+- flask-bootstrap for building the web app client for starting page

 ### Install pip-tools for package management